 2.2.1 PRODUCT CATEGORY DEFINITION AND DESCRIPTION

-This document provides Product Category Rules (PCR) for the assessment of the environmental performance of Woven, knitted or crocheted fabrics and the declaration of this performance by an EPD.
-The product category corresponds to UN CPC 267 and 281.
+This document provides Product Category Rules (PCR) for the assessment of the environmental performance of plastic waste and scrap recovery (recycling) services and the declaration of this performance by an EPD.
+The product category corresponds to UN CPC 8942.